doubleedesign/100-days-of-code/r1-log.md

 ### Day 15
 * Began work on the NewsPortal app by following some tutorials to work out how to set up the RecyclerView to list news sites.
 Ran into a similar issue as Day 8 when I tried to declare an ArrayList (to add sites to) before OnCreate.
 Fortunately I remembered I'd run into this before so solved it a lot faster!
 Experimented a bit with access modifiers when my IDE showed advice that some things could be a more restricted level.

+### Day 16
+* Day 1 of "Sam's Teach Yourself Java in 21 days"

+### Day 17
+* Did some reading about Android fragments
+* Added a fragment to my NewsPortal App and worked out how to bring it to the front when a RecyclerView item is clicked